GregUtas/robust-services-core/README.md

 provide most of the build instructions that you need.
 However, you will need to change the paths to where the source code is located.
-It's probably easiest to do this by opening the `.vcxproj` files in Notepad and replacing occurrences of `C:\Users\gregu\Documents\rsc\rsc` (the directory that contains the source code on my PC) with the top-level directory into which you downloaded the repository.
+It's probably easiest to do this by opening the `.vcxproj` files in Notepad and replacing occurrences of `C:\Users\gregu\Documents\rsc\rsc` (the directory that contains the source code on the author's PC) with the directory into which you downloaded the repository.

 ## Running the executable